Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 ### Potential features to use in the future

 #### Live stream 1 to 1 lessons
--   Adding the ability for users to all login for a confirmed time to do pilates on a live stream with Bruna from the comfort of their own homes, therefore maintaining social distancing and saving on travel costs and time.
+-   Adding the ability for users to all login for a confirmed time to do Pilates on a live stream with Bruna from the comfort of their own homes, therefore maintaining social distancing and saving on travel costs and time.

 ## Wireframes